iotaledger/susee-streams-poc/README.md

             Register the specified keyload message so that it can be used as root of the branch used to send messages later on.

-    -f, --file-to-send <FILE_TO_SEND>...
+    -f, --file-to-send [<FILE_TO_SEND>...]
             A message file that will be encrypted and send using the streams channel.
-            If needed you can use this option multiple times to specify several message files.
+            The message will be resend every 10 Seconds in an endless loop.
+            Use CTRL-C to stop processing.

     -p, --println-subscriber-status
             Print information about the current client status of the sensor.